 On Election Day the polls are open from 7 a.m. to 7 p.m.
 If you are waiting in line at 7 p.m., you are allowed to vote.

 On Election Day you must vote at your assigned polling place.
-You can find your polling place on your voter information card, by using the Voter Information Lookup, or by calling our office at (850) 606-8683.
+You can find your polling place on your voter information card, by using the Voter Information Lookup, or by calling us at (850) 606-8683.

 If an emergency prevents you from going to your polling place on Election Day, you still have options to vote.

-Emergency voting is available from 7 a.m. to 7 p.m. on Election Day only at the Elections Center at 2990-1 Apalachee Parkway.
-If you are unable to get to the Elections Center, you can have someone pick-up a Vote-by-Mail ballot for you from the Elections Center.
+Emergency voting is available from 7 a.m. to 7 p.m. on Election Day at the Elections Center at 2990-1 Apalachee Parkway.
+If you are unable to get to the Elections Center, you can have someone pick-up a Vote-by-Mail ballot for you.
 Visit our Vote-by-Mail page for further information.